SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/configurable-screens/working-with-tabs.md

 3. Select the number of columns you want to use in the new tab.

 > [!TIP]
-> To rename the tab, select the tab and select **Columns**.
+> To rename the tab, select the tab and select **Tab layout**.
 You can't rename any of the default tabs.

 ## Remove a tab